enniej/Product-Recommendation-systems-based-on-Customer-Behaviour/README.md

 The chart reveals that **repeat buyers make up a small fraction of total purchases**, suggesting that targeted engagement strategies such as **loyalty programs, personalized discounts, and post-purchase engagement** could increase repeat purchase rates.

-Categories such as **Bed & Bath, Health & Beauty, and Furniture & Decor** attract more repeat buyers than other categories, suggesting that these product types may be more conducive to long-term customer relationships.
+Categories such as **Bed & Bath, Computer accessory, and Furniture & Decor** attract more repeat buyers than other categories, suggesting that these product types may be more conducive to long-term customer relationships.
 This insight can inform **customer retention strategies** such as repeat purchase incentives.

 ### Average Price by Category
 ![Average Price by Category](images/output_49_0.png)